undp/national-climate-transparency/README.md

 ### Deployment

-System services can deploy in 2 ways.
+System services can be deployed in 2 ways.

-* **As a Container** - Each service boundary containerized in to a docker container and can deploy on any container orchestration service.
+* **As a Container** - Each service boundary containerized into a docker container and can deploy on any container orchestration service.
 [Please refer Docker Compose file](./docker-compose.yml)
 * **As a Function** - Each service boundary packaged as a function (Serverless) and host on any Function As A Service (FaaS) stack.
 [Please refer Serverless configuration file](./backend/services/serverless.yml)

 ### **External Service Providers**